-Our data also allowed us to see that market share of GTA realtors moving into Guelph were increasing in 2019/2020.
+Our data also allowed us to see that market share of Greater Toronto area realtors moving into Guelph were increasing in 2019/2020.
 This was before the big booms actually happened in 2021.

 So, based on what see today, here’s three areas that we will look at to provide insight into 2023: